cmeans/lendingclub-auto-withdrawal/README.md

 You will be prompted for your LendingClub Investor ID, Developer API key, what to name the application stack, and what [cron](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html) schedule to use for regularly triggering the lambda.
 You *must* have your Investor ID and API Key, the last two options provide default values, which I suggest you use, at least initially.
+Take care with the entries for the stack name and cron schedule.
+I'd recommend going with the defaults for now and tweaking them later as needed.

 ```bash
 ./deploy.sh